EthSpring/EthSpring/docs/introduction/2-accounts/2-what-is-a-wallet.md

 ---
-title: "What is a wallet?"
+title: "2.2 What is a wallet?"
 id: 2-what-is-a-wallet
 ---